1Krypt0/FEUP-PRI-PROJ/README.md

 # FEUP-PRI-PROJ

-This repository contains the project developed for the PRI curricular unit
+This repository contains the projects developed for the PRI curricular unit